nightingal3/Fig-QA/README.md

 ## Usage (evaluate your own models)
 ### Offline evaluation

-You can evaluate your models on the (dev set)[https://github.com/nightingal3/metaphor-qa/blob/master/data/filtered/dev.csv].
-The labels for the test set are hidden, but you can still see the questions (here)[https://github.com/nightingal3/metaphor-qa/blob/master/data/filtered/test.csv].
+You can evaluate your models on the [dev set](https://github.com/nightingal3/metaphor-qa/blob/master/data/filtered/dev.csv).
+The labels for the test set are hidden, but you can still see the questions [here](https://github.com/nightingal3/metaphor-qa/blob/master/data/filtered/test.csv).

 ### Submitting systems to Explainaboard

 Instructions for explainaboard usage here

 ## Usage (reproducing figures)

+Note: since the test set is now hidden, these results are for the dev set, rather than for the test set as reported in the paper.
+You can see model performance for the test set on Explainaboard.

 ### To install the dependencies: